zeropin/TECookbook/README.md

 remotes::install_github("zeropin/TECookbook")
 ```

+RStudio is recommended to install and use this package.

 ## Acknowledgement:

 Some functions of this package, such as annotate\*\*, are derived and modified from other packages [ChIPpeakAnno](https://github.com/jianhong/ChIPpeakAnno).
 I want to thank their generous sharing of the source codes and permission for reuse.